-The toughest lesson for mankind to learn is summed up in this one rhetorical question: “Has not God made foolish the wisdom of the world?”
-This has to be tough for those who propose a humanistic worldview that man is the measure of all things.
+The toughest lesson for people is summed up in this one rhetorical question: “Has not God made foolish the wisdom of the world?”
+This has to be tough for those who propose a humanistic worldview that humans are the measure of all things.
 How foolish is it that the questioner (man) has asserted that he is also the provider of the answer.
 If we had the answer, wouldn’t the question be unnecessary?
 Everybody on the planet has a view of what the meaning of life is and how we ought to live.
-But what does mankind base that assertion on?
+But what do people base that assertion on?
 We can think a lot of thoughts and confess a lot of beliefs, but how do we know that they are right?
-Today’s humanist looks back to himself and declares them right.
+Today’s humanist looks back to himself and declares himself right.

 And we have a Lord Jesus who is the way, the truth and the life.
 May we, today and every day, trust in God’s wisdom over our own.